Clinical trial: Decentralized trials

 Although trials are commonly conducted at major medical centers, some participants are excluded due to the distance and expenses required for travel, leading to hardship, disadvantage, and inequity for participants, especially those in rural and underserved communities.
-Therefore, the concept of a "decentralized clinical trial" that minimizes or eliminates the need for patients to travel to sites, is now more widespread, a capability improved by telehealth and wearable technologies.
+"Decentralized clinical trials" minimize or eliminates the need for patients to travel to sites, and are now more widespread; a capability improved by telehealth and wearable technologies.